 Jabugo ham.
 Jabugo is the town in Huelva (South of Spain) where Jabugo ham comes from.
 And Jabugo ham is the Iberian ham grown up and cured in the Jabugo region.
 It’s said that this area is the best to cured and dry ham as it has an ideal micro climate.
 They use 100% Iberian free-ranging pigs, feed with pasture areas and acorns during mast-feeding.
 In this post we tell you where to buy the best spanish ham.

-But wait!
+AND BONUS!
 What does “paletilla” mean?
 Should you buy it?

 Paletilla versus Jamón.
 The main difference is that the Jamón is made from the back legs of the pigs, and Paletillas are the forelegs.
 Back legs are bigger than forelegs and they have less fat, what affects directly the ham’s aroma and the taste.
 But choosing one over the other is a matter of taste.
 Some people say that Paletilla is more tasty because of the fat.
 Instead, Jamon fans swear that Jamon has more complex and delicate aromas.
 In any case, whether you choose Paletilla or Jamon, make sure that is Iberian!

 So what about you?
 Head to the comments below and tells us: Have you ever tried the real Spanish ham and did you like it?